kbase/project_guides/Setting_up_Travis_CI_and_Coveralls.md

 ## <a name="travis-config"></a>Travis-CI script configuration

 Triggering the automated tests requires a little configuration in your repo.
 This means creating, in the root of your repo, a YAML-formatted file called `.travis.yml`.
-Travis-CI has some very detailed documentation available on how to create these here: http://docs.travis-ci.com/
+Travis-CI has some [very detailed documentation](http://docs.travis-ci.com/) available on how to create these.

 The remainder of this section will include examples in a few of the more prominent langauges in the project.
 At the very least, you need a `language:` line with the project language in all lower case.
 Follow that with the language itself as a line, and the versions of your language you want to test on proceeding lines.